 Eva brought hope when Taryn needed it most, helping her shape her life and purpose when life’s many challenges seemed too great to face.
 “Hah!
 You had better up your training game there, mama!” said Eva (a blue standard poodle) and sent her deep down the dog-training rabbit hole, while making sure there is laughter every single day (and at a little over 2 years old, Eva already has more fancy letters behind her name than her entire family, with more to come!
 Evenstar Hope of Zeus SPOT CGC TKI).
 In Spring of 2020, Taryn's household grew when Bella the standard poodle puppy joined the family.
 She's keeping things hopping!

 Taryn passed the exam to become a Certified Professional Dog Trainer in April of 2021 and is a Canine Good Citzien evaluator.
-She is a member and instructor with the Coeur d’Alene Dog Fanciers, and she and her husband enjoy caring for Ru (12 year old pit/ridgeback rescue), and Snoopy (6 year old retired racing greyhound), and volunteering with Greyhound Pets of America.
+She is a member and instructor with the Coeur d’Alene Dog Fanciers, and she and her husband enjoy caring for Ru (12 year old pit/ridgeback rescue), and Snoopy & Max (retired racing greyhounds), and volunteering with Greyhound Pets of America.
 She joined our team in the Spring of 2019, and her own training business called Love, Hope, Dogs in 2021.

 Thanks to the lessons of her many amazing dog and human teachers, Taryn is now able to support other teams in their growth and development, helping both ends of the leash learn to become true partners and enjoy their lives together.
 She is passionate about using current, scientifically proven training methodology in building strong foundations and solid relationships, so that each team can move towards their individual goals while enjoying their work and partnership.